 Trigger points are acidic and contain pain-causing metabolites

-Fourteen articles on PainSci cite Shah 2008: 1.
+Sixteen pages on PainSci cite Shah 2008: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 The Complete Guide to Low Back Pain 3.
 Complete Guide to Plantar Fasciitis 4.
 The Complete Guide to Chronic Tension Headaches 5.
 The Complete Guide to Neck Pain & Cricks 6.
 Basic Self-Massage Tips for Myofascial Trigger Points 7.
 Micro Muscles and the Dance of the Sarcomeres 8.
 Heat for Pain and Rehab 9.
 The Pressure Question in Massage Therapy 10.
 Why Drink Water After Massage?
 11. Complete Guide to Frozen Shoulder 12.
 The Trigger Point Identity Crisis 13.
 Does Massage Increase Circulation?
+14. Good quality summaries of most important scientific papers about trigger points

 PainSci commentary on Shah 2008: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.

-This significant paper demonstrates that the biochemical milieu of trigger points is acidic and contains a lot of pain-causing metabolites: this is among the best evidence supporting the energy crisis theory of trigger point formation and/or perpetuation.
-It’s an improvement on an earlier paper from 2005 (Shah), with better methods.
-It is cogently summarized by Simons, and in my own short article: Toxic Muscle Knots.
+Although "just one study" caution applies strongly, this is probably the best evidence to date supporting the integrated hypothesis of trigger point formation and/or perpetuation (Gerwin).
+It’s an improvement on an 2005 experiment (Shah).
+It is cogently summarized by Simons, and at length in my own article: Toxic Muscle Knots.

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.